๐Ÿ‡ฌ๐Ÿ‡ง๐Ÿ‡ง๐Ÿ‡ท

 Sport has never been separate from society.
 Every major social movement in history has played out on the field, on the court, and in the arena.
 From Jesse Owens to Muhammad Ali, from Tommie Smith's raised fist to Colin Kaepernick's knee — sport is where injustice becomes visible and where courage becomes contagious.

 Today, the footvolley community is no exception.
-While the Israel Footvolley Association (IFA) and its supporters aggressively demand “no politics in sport” from European players and organizers, they simultaneously engage in overt political sportswashing themselves — a stance that the European Footvolley League (EFVL) has largely normalized without critical judgement.
+While the Israel Footvolley Association (IFVA) and its supporters aggressively demand “no politics in sport” from European players and organizers, they simultaneously engage in overt political sportswashing themselves — a stance that the European Footvolley League (EFVL) has largely normalized without critical judgement.

 This strategy includes the use of footvolley events, international partnerships, influencer athletes, propaganda-style content, and guided tours connected to the October 7th attacks to build international sympathy, normalize the actions of the Israeli state, and strengthen its image within the global footvolley community.
 At the same time, players who speak out against genocide, apartheid, war crimes, intimidation, or dehumanization are attacked, threatened, or silenced.